serpro69/ktchn8s/docs/reference/architecture/overview.md

 ## :material-earth: Architecture Overview

-This page describes a high-level component overview of my homelab.
+This page provides a high-level architecture and component overview of my homelab.

 ## Components